Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Results

 \section{Results}

 In Figure \ref{fig:growth} we show the growth evolution of all heavy seed MBHs in the \rarepeak, \NormalOne and \NormalTwo simulation suites, down to $z = 12.5$.
 In each case, the most massive black hole reached a mass of just over $10^6$ \msolarc, with most MBHs lying within a factor of a few of their initial seed mass.
-A significant fraction of the MBHs experienced periods of rapid growth before a sudden accretion cut-off, which is particularly true for the most massive MBHs in each case.
-We show the halo mass functions (HMFs) in Figure \ref{fig:hmf}, which indicate that our most massive MBHs do not reside in the most massive halos (10$^9$-10$^{10}$ M$_\odot$), but rather within halos with masses ranging from a few times 10$^7$ M$_\odot$ to a few times 10$^8$ M$_\odot$.
+A significant fraction of the MBHs experienced periods of rapid growth before a sudden accretion cut-off, which is particularly true for the most massive MBHs in each case. \\ As heavy seed MBHs form across a range of masses in the \texttt{SEEDZ} framework, we show explicitly that MBH growth prospects are not set by their initial masses in Figure \ref{fig:initial_mass}, which compares BH masses at $z=12.5$ to their initial seed masses.
+The data does not indicate that BHs with higher initial masses are more likely to grow efficiently, suggesting that environmental conditions are more relavent to BH growth. \\ We show the halo mass functions (HMFs) in Figure \ref{fig:hmf}, which indicate that our most massive MBHs do not reside in the most massive halos (10$^9$-10$^{10}$ M$_\odot$), but rather within halos with masses ranging from a few times 10$^7$ M$_\odot$ to a few times 10$^8$ M$_\odot$.
 Here, we investigate the growth of these MBHs, and defer the examination of the host halo's formation history and their positioning with respect to the greater cosmic web to a follow-up paper.
 In the following subsections, we investigate the physical mechanism that prevents these MBHs from growing beyond approximately $10^{6}$ \msolarc, by inspecting their environments and host halo properties, before, during and after the accretion cut off.